-The Association borrows from banks and building societies in accordance with the Treasury Policy approved by the Board.
-Where necessary, Aquila Treasury and Financial Solutions (ATFS) is used to ensure that all the products in the market are considered and to assist in the detailed administration process of securing loans.
+The Association borrows in accordance with the Board approved Treasury Policy and in line with the annual approved borrowing strategy.
 In this way the Association manages its borrowing arrangements to ensure that it is always in a position to meet its financial obligations as they fall due, whilst minimising excess cash and liquid resources held.

 The Association, as a matter of policy, does not enter into transactions of a speculative nature and fixes rates of interest through embedded rates within loans and swaps using an ISDA MTM instrument.
-At 31 March 2019, the mix of variable and fixed ratio was 37%:63% which is out of kilter with what traditionally is thought to be the good Treasury Management practice of 50%:50%.
+At 31 March 2020, the mix of variable and fixed ratio was 24%:76% which is out of kilter with what traditionally is thought to be the good Treasury Management practice of 50%:50%.
 In the current market the best opportunities for long term finance is in the bond market which has fixed rates.